 Parenting a child who has lost a sibling

 The death of a sibling is a tremendous loss for a child.
-However, parents are often preoccupied with their own grief, overlooking the needs of grieving siblings.
-Your surviving child may feel the need to "fill in" for the deceased child or may worry that you would have preferred if he or she had died rather than his or her sibling.
+However, parents are often preoccupied with their own grief and overlook the needs of grieving siblings.
+A surviving child may feel the need to "fill in" for the deceased child or may worry that you would have preferred if he or she had died rather than the sibling.
 It is important for parents to recognize the grief of surviving siblings and to support them.